As Time Progresses Following A Significant Injury: Complete Guide

 What to watch for during recovery

 As you move through the recovery phase, there are a few signs to keep an eye on.
-Now, if you notice persistent pain, swelling, or difficulty moving, it’s time to reassess.
+If you notice persistent pain, swelling, or difficulty moving, it’s time to reassess.
 Also, if you’re feeling overwhelmed or if your motivation dips, take a step back.
 Recovery isn’t a straight line—it’s a process, and that’s okay.

 Another warning sign is if you start avoiding activities that used to bring you joy.
 That’s a red flag.
 Your body and mind need balance, and pushing too hard can lead to burnout or setbacks.